 The original Sanchin that Higaonna Sensei learned from RuRuKo (1852-1930) was performed with open hands and with less emphasis on muscle contraction and "energetic" breathing.
 With the changes brought about by Emperor Meiji (Meiji Restoration Period 1888-1912), Higaonna Sensei changed the open hands to closed fists as the martial meaning was no longer emphasized.
 Later Miyagi Sensei would again alter the Kata in pattern alone.

-Gekisai Ichi / Gekisai Ni - "Attack & Destroy"
+Gekisai Dai Ichi / Gekisai Dai Ni - "Attack & Destroy"

-The Gekisai Kata were formulated by Chojun Miyagi Sensei in 1940 as a form of physical exercise for high school boys and to help popularize Goju-Ryu among the public of Okinawa.
-In 1948, after WWII, Miyagi Sensei began to teach the Gekisai Kata in depth as a regular part of Goju-Ryu in his own dojo.
-Until this time, Sanchin was the first Kata taught in Goju-Ryu.
+The Gekisai Kata were formulated by Chojun Miyagi Sensei in 1940 as a form of physical exercise for high school boys and to help popularize GoJu Ryu among the public of Okinawa.
+In 1948, after WWII, Miyagi Sensei began to teach the Gekisai Kata in depth as a regular part of GoJu Ryu in his own dojo.
+Until this time, Sanchin was the first Kata taught in GoJu Ryu.
 Sanchin is physically and mentally a demanding Kata and requires a great deal of time and patience to learn and perform properly.
-The Gekiaai Kata however are easier to learn and perform, and contain dynamic techniques which are more attractive to young people.
+The Gekisai Kata however are easier to learn and perform, and contain dynamic techniques which are more attractive to young people.
 These Kata contain the same kanji for "sai" found in Saifa.
 This would suggest that even though these Kata were designed primarily as a form of exercise, Miyagi Sensei included his understanding of combat as part of their makeup.

 Seiyunchin - "Control/Suppress and Pull"